Australia welcomes help to find man missing in North Korea

 Prime Minister Scott Morrison said the plight of Alek Sigley had been raised with him by world leaders attending the Group of 20 summit in Osaka, Japan, including Japanese Prime Minister Shinzo Abe.

-"We're talking to our partners in that part of the world to get to the bottom of what had occurred here," Morrison told Nine Network television.
+"We're talking to our partners in that part of the world to get to the bottom of what has occurred here," Morrison told Nine Network television.

 "It's obviously very concerning.
 I'm very concerned about it.
 We've had a lot of sympathy also expressed and willingness to assist by other countries," he added.